ZenWave360/ZenWave360.github.io/pages/Event-Driven-Architectures/AsyncAPI-Code-Generator.md

 ### Populating Headers at Runtime Automatically

-ZenWave Code Generator provides `x-runtime-expression` for automatic header population at runtime.
+ZenWave SDK provides `x-runtime-expression` for automatic header population at runtime.
 Values for this extension property are:

 - `$message.payload#/<json pointer fragment>`: follows the same format as AsyncAPI [Correlation ID](https://www.asyncapi.com/docs/reference/specification/v2.5.0#correlationIdObject) object.
 - `$tracingIdSupplier`: will use the tracing id `java.function.Supplier` configured in your Spring context.